kodell80305/three-in-one-robot/README.md

  The basic platform mock-up looks like

-The center gear could be used to drive a SCARA arm, a radial arm, or the third project I have in mind is a string art project.
+The center gear could be used to drive a SCARA arm, a radial arm, and the third project I have in mind is a string art project.
 ![image](https://github.com/user-attachments/assets/87883334-30a8-41c0-b6ee-92d0d5f486bd)